Sphynx Cat Care & Health

 • Never allow your pet to go without food for long periods unless under veterinary advice.

-During introduction and change keep an eye on the litter tray output paying attention to the solidity and appearance of the stool as this is a good gauge to your pets' health and tolerance of the new diet regimen.
+During introduction & change keep an eye on the litter tray output paying attention to the solidity and appearance of the stool as this is a good gauge to your pets' health & tolerance of the new diet regimen.

-Once the wet food diet has been is established and is being well tolerated you may already have noticed that your cat is eating less of the dry food kibble you put down so if you are set on phasing it out now it is time to slowly reduce how much dry kibble you dispense.
+Once the wet food diet has been is established & is being well tolerated you may already have noticed that your cat is eating less of the dry food kibble.
+If you are set on phasing it out, now it is time to slowly reduce how much dry kibble you dispense.
 Removing dry food is not recommended as it offers your cat many benefits.

 Kibble cons...